ArtHitParade

 It features the small man who will be sitting on the right in the least animated three paintings, those showing only two players, which probably are the final versions.
 The sitter was identified : a gardener who worked for the artist.

-The cripple artist is welcomed to such a point that he may attend the moments of rest and relaxation of the prostitutes.
 An observer of sensuality like Degas and Rodin, Lautrec is excited by the transgression of the bourgeois prohibition of the homosexuality.
-When they are not working, the girls in his brothels live their intimacy between them, without a man.
+When they are not working, the brothel girls live their intimacy between them, without a man.

-On February 3 in London, Sotheby's sells Au Lit : Le Baiser, an intimate scene where the viewer cannot dispute that the artist did not disturb the women in their erotic action.
-The sensuality emanating from this picture is strengthened by the fact that they are not naked.
+The artist obviously did not disturb the erotic embrace.
+The sensuality emanating from this opus is strengthened by the fact that they are not naked.

 #Toulouse-Lautrec's painting of #Paris's 'maisons closes' makes its auction debut, selling for £10.8m #AuctionUpdate pic.twitter.com/3YC4yBsfqc